actuallymentor/bidding-snipe-script/README.md

-# Bidding script
+# VV Bidding Chrome Extension

-I don't like manually bidding, so I'll let the computer do it for me.
+I don't like manually bidding on [Vakantie Veilingen](https://www.vakantieveilingen.nl), so I'll let the computer do it for me.

 The folder chrome-extension can be loaded as an extension in chrome: